- Chapter 12 – Ganon’s Castle

 As you enter Ganon’s castle, you’re greeted by a descending stairway, lush purple carpet and extravagant torches adorned with triforces show the way.
-This guy must be vain, because he demands such luxary.
+This guy must be vain, because he demands such luxury.
 Two Green Bubbles will be patrolling the walkway directly in front of you, so take them out however you choose.
-Making your way down, you’ll encounter an entryway with two statues on pedastals, a slider running in between, and a knight guarding the door.
+Making your way down, you’ll encounter an entryway with two statues on pedestals, a slider running in between, and a knight guarding the door.

 Of course, the statues are Armos, and they can’t jump down, so dealing with them is easy as can be.
 To avoid the slider, use any ranged item except your Longshot to provoke the Iron Knuckle to advance towards you, and deal with him when he’s safely crossed over.
 He drops the three hearts as normal, but there is nothing in the area for him to destroy, so take your time and be careful.
 When he’s defeated, the door opens, so continue through.

 This room is where you’ll proceed to the “six trials” you were warned about.
 Clockwise from your starting position, they are Spirit, Light, Fire, Shadow, Water, and Forest.
 Your destination in the center is surrounded by a pulsing forcefield, which will damage you and knock you back should you approach.
 The only way to open it is to disrupt it’s power supply by clearing all six directions.
 You can choose any first except for the light.
 This guide will take them in counterclockwise order, starting with the Spirit; on your left.